How long does it take to get a CDL?

 - Cardiovascular Disease: Higher rates of heart disease and hypertension

-How to stay healthy: Regular exercise, healthy eating, adequate sleep, mental health support, stress management
+Mitigation strategies: Regular exercise, healthy eating, adequate sleep, mental health support, stress management.

 How can I stay fit while living in my truck?

-- Truck Stop Workouts: Walking, bodyweight exercises (push-ups, squats), jump rope
+- Truck Stop Workouts: Walking, bodyweight exercises (push-ups, squats), jumping rope

-- Stretching: Essential for flexibility and preventing muscle tightness (15-30 min daily)
+- Stretching Routine: 15-30 minutes daily for flexibility and muscle tightness prevention

-- Meal Prep: Pack coolers with healthy food (chicken, veggies, fruits, yogurt)
+- Meal Prep: Pack coolers with healthy food (chicken, vegetables, fruits, yogurt)

-- Walk During Breaks: 15-minute walks after meals improve digestion and health
+- Walking Priority: 15-minute walks after meals improve digestion and overall health

-- Sleep Priority: 7-9 hours of quality sleep > any exercise routine
+- Sleep Quality: 7-9 hours of quality sleep outweighs any exercise routine

 What should I eat on the road to stay healthy?

-- Pack a Cooler: Grilled chicken, turkey, cheese, veggies, fruits, yogurt, nuts
+- Pack a Cooler: Grilled chicken, turkey, cheese, vegetables, fruits, yogurt, nuts

 - Truck Stop Choices: Salads, grilled (not fried) options, oatmeal, eggs, fruit

-- Avoid: Fried food, excessive sugar, large portions, energy drinks
+- Avoid: Fried food, excessive sugar, large portions, high-calorie energy drinks

-- Hydration: Drink water constantly; avoid sugary sodas and energy drinks
+- Hydration: Drink water constantly; limit sugary sodas

-- Snacking: Nuts, seeds, protein bars, fruit instead of chips/candy
+- Smart Snacking: Nuts, seeds, protein bars, fruit instead of chips/candy

-- Meal Timing: Eat smaller meals more frequently to maintain energy
+- Meal Timing: Eat smaller meals frequently to maintain steady energy

-Budget-Friendly Tip: Meal prepping on days off saves money and ensures healthy options
+Budget tip: Meal prepping on days off saves money and ensures healthy options.

 How much does commercial truck insurance cost?